Tough c interview questions

 Answer:

-Step 2: Inside the bracket * and ptr enjoy equal precedence.
-From rule of associative (right to left) first priority goes to ptr and second priority goes to *.
+Step 2: Within the brackets, * and ptr share equal precedence.
+According to the right-to-left rule of associativity, the first priority is assigned to ptr, and the second priority goes to *.

 Now read it following manner: